 Without treatment, many people succumb to their mental illness and their symptoms consume them.
 Depression, bipolar disorder, and anxiety, to only name a few, are very common mental illnesses that many people suffer from.
 Without treating mental illnesses, a person can have a hard time navigating through life.

-A diagnosis, counseling, and medication can significantly help an individual’s mental health.
+A diagnosis, counseling, and medication can significantly help an individual’s behavioral health.
 Finding the right resources can make a drastic difference in someone’s life, and help them to move forward in their lives.